kayleg/cloud-pubsub/README.md

 ## Authentication

 Authentication is provided by [rust-goauth](https://github.com/durch/rust-goauth).
-The `BaseClient` expects to receipt the path to the file containing your Google Cloud service account JSON key.
+The `BaseClient` expects to receive the path to the file containing your Google Cloud service account JSON key.

 ### Token Renewal